AmokSolderer/APC/DOC/LEDexpBoard.md

 To add a new command, just look for an unused command number and create a case for it.

-I already added command 100 as an example.
+I've already added command 100 as an example.
 It consists of a simple player which repeatedly plays a predefined pattern on the first 12 LEDs.
 Let's see how it works:

     case 100:                                       // execute OwnCommand